 Social Media Promotions

 The Internet is big, and it’s jam-packed with reviews.
-Social media promotions are important, as they’re responsible for creating a brand’s online persona.
+Social media promotions are important as they create a brand’s online persona.
 Here, online marketing research is crucial.

-While online marketing and online PR are inherently different, social media is a platform upon which they merge.
-Additionally, social media is a powerful platform used to dispel negative public opinions.
+While online marketing and PR are inherently different, social media is a platform upon which they merge.
+Additionally, social media is a powerful platform to dispel negative public opinions.

 Successful online PR also lends itself to successful online publicists.
-While pure content marketing falls into the world of online marketing, partnerships with big-name Internet influencers are certainly worthwhile.
+While pure content marketing falls into online marketing, partnerships with big-name Internet influencers are worthwhile.

 As online PR opportunities grow, online marketing becomes increasingly more important.

-A lot of weight is being placed on Google analytics, Facebook visibility and mobile accessibility.
+Much weight is placed on Google analytics, Facebook visibility and mobile accessibility.
 In all likelihood, we can expect the lines between online PR and marketing to blur further.
 For now, however, distinctions still exist—and they’re important to pin down.

 How to improve your Online PR